President and CEO, Global Risk Institute

-He currently serves on the boards of the Equitable Bank, the Economical Insurance Group, Foresters Financial and Munich Re Canada.
+He serves as an independent corporate director for the Equitable Bank, the Economical Insurance Group, Foresters Financial and Munich Re Canada.

 Mr. Stramaglia is a Fellow of the Society of Actuaries, Fellow of the Canadian Institute of Actuaries and Chartered Enterprise Risk Analyst.
-He holds the ICD.D designation from the Institute of Corporate Directors and an Honours Bachelor of Mathematics Degree (Actuarial Science and Statistics) from the University of Waterloo.
+He holds the ICD.D designation from the Institute of Corporate Directors and an Honours Bachelor of Mathematics Degree from the University of Waterloo.

 Chief Financial Officer and Corporate Secretary